TheOnlyMiki/412_OpenCV_lab/README.md

 # Task

-In this lab you need to let your robot move along with the track on the ground, and stop after your robot seeing stop sign.
+In this lab, you need to let your robot move along with the track on the ground, and stop after your robot seeing stop sign.

 track is splited in differents color.